DariaSokolova/webservices/README.md

 - With each build Unit tests and SonarQube run.
 If they fails, build fails.
 - Notification is sent to configured email address about build results with build log attached.
-- Configured Jenkins security with Role Strategy Plugin: rRemoved anonymous access, created administrator user (all permissions) and developer user (build job, cancel builds).
+- Configured Jenkins security with Role Strategy Plugin: removed anonymous access, created administrator user (all permissions) and developer user (build job, cancel builds).

 # webservices